CNuge/debar/README.md

 names(denoised_seq) # for list of available object components

 ```
 This will produce a DNAseq object, from which detailed information related to a given read can be accessed using the dollar sign notation.
-The individual components of the `denoise` function can each be accessed and called individually.
-An detailed explanation of the denoising steps is provided in the package's vignette.

 ## Version Notes

-Initial design and default parameters are based on using `debar` to process [single molecule real-time (SMRT) sequencing](https://www.pacb.com/smrt-science/smrt-sequencing/) outputs produced by [the Pacific Biosciences SEQUEL platform](https://www.pacb.com/products-and-services/sequel-system/).
+Initial design and default parameters are based on using `debar` to process the circular consensus sequences of [single molecule real-time (SMRT) sequencing](https://www.pacb.com/smrt-science/smrt-sequencing/) outputs produced by [the Pacific Biosciences SEQUEL platform](https://www.pacb.com/products-and-services/sequel-system/).
 Despite this, the package is designed to interface with fastq or fasta files of any origin (although the developers have yet to quantify performance on other data sources).
-In the future we hope to quantify performance and provide informed hyperparameter choices for outputs from other sequencing platforms.
+In the future we hope to quantify performance and provide informed hyper-parameter choices for outputs from other sequencing platforms.
 If you are interested in beta testing `debar` on barcode or metabarcode data from other platforms, please [contact Cam](https://cnuge.github.io), we would be happy to work with you to optimize `debar`'s functionality for other sequencing platforms.

 ## Acknowledgements